Also known as: close-grip handstand, close-hands handstand, hands-together handstand, close-stance hand balance, tight-hand hand balance

 Frequently Asked Questions

-What are the main benefits of the Narrow handstand?
+What are the benefits of the narrow handstand?

-What common mistakes should I avoid with the Narrow handstand?
+What common mistakes should I avoid when trying a narrow handstand?

-How do I progress to or regress from the Narrow handstand?
+How can I progress to a narrow handstand or regress if needed?